kmeps4/PSFree/README.md

 # PSFree version 1.5.0

-Work in Progress Port to PS4 fw 9.00
+Lapse Kex ported to 9.00 - Still WIP

+Very fast and reliable but can KP :P

+- Needs a bin loader.
+- Some performance Tweaks??.

 PR are welcome

 PSFree is a collection of exploits for the PS4 console.
 The main focus of the repo is for the PS4 but we try to make things portable to PS5.